-As The F-Stop magazine once noted, “People like how Blecker shoots skin, but perhaps that’s because of his constant search for what’s beneath it in his subjects.”
-In an interview with the same magazine, Blecker noted that, as widely influential as the technical aspects of his photography have been, it is „Menschenkenntnis“ (German: “the knowledge of human nature”) that is most critical to capturing a powerful image.
-Watching Blecker at work, those on set have noted his particular skill at communicating with his subjects, guiding them gently into genuine displays of emotion for his camera.
+It was noted by F-Stop magazine, “People like how Blecker shoots skin, but perhaps that’s because of his constant search for what’s beneath it in his subjects.”
+In this interview with F-Stop, Blecker noted that for him it is „Menschenkenntnis“ (German: “the knowledge of human nature”) that is most critical to capturing a powerful image.
+For him what is important is how he communicates with his subjects, guiding them gently into genuine displays of emotion for his camera.

 apollo, basf, bauer verlag, blue airline, bmg, brussels airlines, bundesministerium der finanzen, commerzbank, court tv, degree, deutsche bahn, deutsche bank, deutsche post, deutsche telekom, dhl, dpd ea sports, emi, euro hypo, fiat, fisherman’s friends, fulda, g-data, gore-tex, handelsblatt, hans grohe, hornbach, hp sauce, ifaw, i-tv, krombacher, kfw bank, LG electronics, lloyds, lynx, msk, mercedes benz, microsoft, motormusic, mtv, sage pharma, cdu, apollo optik, nivea, nokia, norelco, nyquill, olympus, people magazine, philips, polydor, prevacid, pro 7, restoration hardware, reebok, sap, sat 1 schwarzkopf, sony, movies 24, sage, star alliance, stern, sunrise, t-mobil, universal music group, volkswagen, xbox, yahoo ect.